On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Experiments

 To demonstrate Hypothesis \ref{hp:QequalP}, we show the estimated Jensen–Shannon divergence (JSD) between ${\mathbb Q}$ and ${\mathbb P}$ in Table \ref{tab:jsd}.
-Concretely, the objective function of the generator in GAN is taken to estimate JSD \citep{GoodfellowPMXWOCB14}.
-For comparison in the same scaling level, JSD of different ${\mathbb Q}$ is computed using the same embeddings learned by caSGN2.
-Notice that we're not able to fairly compare JSD of different adaptive ${\mathbb Q}$ in the same way since generators in these models are jointly trained with word embeddings, using the same word embeddings will not enable different generators to produce valid samples.
-In addition, Figure \ref{fig:curve} shows the performance varying curves on two datasets.
+Concretely, the objective function of the generator in GAN is taken to estimate JSD \cite{GoodfellowPMXWOCB14}.
+For comparison at the same scaling level, JSD of different ${\mathbb Q}$ is computed using the same embeddings learned by caSGN2.
+Notice that we are not able to fairly compare JSD of different adaptive ${\mathbb Q}$ in the same way, since the generators in these models are jointly trained with word embeddings, and using the same word embeddings will not enable different generators to produce valid samples.
+In addition, Figure \ref{fig:curve} shows the performance-varying curves on two datasets.

-In Table \ref{tab:jsd}, we find that ``unigram ${\mathbb Q}$" is closest to ${\mathbb P}$ in the JSD sense but it gives poor performance as shown in Figure \ref{fig:curve}.
-It's easy to see that ``unigram" is ``sharper'' than ``3/4-unigram", or in other words, ``unigram" has smaller entropy, which indicates the classifier of ugSGN is trained by limited frequent words in corpus for the most of the time.
+In Table \ref{tab:jsd}, we find that the ``unigram ${\mathbb Q}$" is closest to ${\mathbb P}$ in the JSD sense but gives poor performance as shown in Figure \ref{fig:curve}.
+It is easy to see that ``unigram" is ``sharper'' than ``3/4-unigram", or in other words, ``unigram" has a lower entropy, which indicates the classifier of ugSGN is trained by limited frequent words in corpus most of the time.
 It turns out that its learned embeddings 'over-fit' those frequent words but 'under-fit' others.
 This does not violate Hypothesis \ref{hp:QequalP}, as discussed in Remark 2, ${\mathbb Q}$ that close to ${\mathbb P}$ cannot perform well due to the mismatch of the downstream task and the training corpus.

-On top of that, Figure \ref{fig:curve} shows that ufSGN performs poorly.
+In addition, Figure \ref{fig:curve} shows that ufSGN performs poorly.
 Notably, ufSGN's ${\mathbb Q}$ is far from ${\mathbb P}$ as shown in Table \ref{tab:jsd} so the classification task is ``not challenging'' and the classifier does not need to learn much about the data.
 Notice that ufSGN's performance converges very slowly, and this phenomenon is consistent with Remark 1.